 The University of Melbourne remains committed to contributing to society in ways that enrich and transform lives.
-The University's Strategic Plan - Growing Esteem 2015-2020, frames ambitious aspirations for teaching, learning and the student experience, for research which is globally recognised for its quality and impact and embeds the principles of sustainability in our work.
+With the conclusion of University's Growing Esteem strategy in 2020, the University has developed its new strategy - Advancing Melbourne, framing ambitious aspirations for the University around five focus areas; Place, Community, Education, Discovery and Global with the principles of sustainability embedded throughout our work.

-As a public-spirited research-intensive institution, we will continue to generate knowledge that addresses the greatest challenges of our time.
-The University will embrace the possibilities of digital evolution and ensure that the campus-based education remains strong.
+As a public-spirited research-intensive institution, we will continue to generate knowledge that addresses the most significant challenges of our time.
+The University will embrace the possibilities of digital evolution and ensure that its campus-based education remains first-class.
 A great student experience will combine the best of blended learning with time spent alongside teachers and peers.
-As lively places of innovation, international diversity and the latest thinking, our campuses will model the attributes we look for in each graduate.
+As lively places of innovation, international diversity and the latest thinking, our campuses will provide the environment for the development of the attributes we aim for in each graduate.

-The University will continue with its commitment to engagement with regional Australia via our campuses in Werribee, Creswick and Dookle.
-The University has a long connection with the Goulburn Valley and in 2019, the University will co-convene a regional forum with the Committee for Greater Shepparton, the Kaiela Institute and Greater Shepparton City Council to co-design the development of a coherent and strategic multi-year Goulburn Valley Plan.
+The University will continue with its commitment to engagement with regional Australia via our campuses in Werribee, Creswick and Dookie.
+The University has a long connection with the Goulburn Valley, and in 2020, the University, in conjunction with the Committee for Greater Shepparton, the Kaiela Institute and Greater Shepparton City Council, co-designed the development of a coherent and strategic multi-year Goulburn Valley Plan.

 The University is committed to ensuring the sustainability of the University.
-We are guided by the University's Sustainability Charter, which was released in 2016 and sets out the sustainability values and principles to be embedded in our work.
-Our Sustainability Plan 2017 - 2020 identifies priority actions and targets to move us towards realising the commitments of the Charter.
+We are guided by the University's Sustainability Charter, which was released in 2016-2017 and sets out the sustainability values and principles to be embedded in our work.
+Our Sustainability Plan identifies priority actions and targets to move us towards realising the commitments of the Charter.